teju2017/JAVA_CONCEPTS/BankingSystem/ReadMe.txt

 Run the mvn clean install command
 Below test case status will be displayed

+Question:-

+Refer the UML diagram for the relationship between the classes Filename:- banking_hackerrank.png

 -------------------------------------------------------
  T E S T S
 -------------------------------------------------------